AbbyHumphreys/Caravansy/README.md

 ![Directors Details](/static/readme-images/pages/about-page-screenshot-directors.webp "Directors Details")

-The about page detail information about the history of the comnpany as well as the background of the company's Directors.
+The about page detail information about the history of the company as well as the background of the company's Directors.

 ### Register Page